adrien-febvay/-typescript-partial-lib-dom/README.md

 For more information on React's `useCallback` function, see https://react.dev/reference/react/useCallback.

 Alternatively, you may use:
-* The `useBrowserCallbackOrWarn` function to send a warning to the standard output when not running on a browser.
+* The `useBrowserCallbackOrWarn` function to send a warning to the error output when not running on a browser.
 * The `useBrowserCallbackOrThrow` function to throw an error when not running on a browser.

 ### The `useEffect` function